onwongjan2002/CKA-Certification-Course-2025/Day 4/README.md

 docker build -t <image-name> -f <path-to-custom-dockerfile> <build-context>
 ```

-`-t`: Tags the image.
+`-t`: Tags the image
-`-f`: Specifies the custom Dockerfile name.
+`-f`: Specifies the custom Dockerfile name
-`<build-context>`: The directory containing files required for the build.
+`<build-context>`: The directory containing files required for the build

 ### What is Build Context?